Robert-Clark-1990/MS4_RCD/README.md

 the code was studied and compared to that in the walkthrough.
 However there were no differences - aside from the exclusion of the sizing if else statement as no sizes were required on this project.
 The fix came when the copied code from the product_detail page was deleted entirely, then rewritten manually from scratch.
 Though it was identical, to how it had been before, the code now worked.

+- Checkout Webhook
+During the creation of webhooks to ensure the Stripe payments would work as intended, a 500 error was being raised when a payment was submitted.
+Both the payment_intent.created and charge.succeeded went go through as intended, but the payment_intent.succeeded did not without manually resubmitting it in the Stripe dashboard.
+The terminal raised a ValueError saying the view checkout.webhooks.webhook didn’t return a HttpResponse object, and returned None instead.
+The issue came from the webhooks_handler.py file, which was missing a return at the end of the handle_payment_intent_succeeded function's else statement.
+Once this was included, the error was resolved.

 ## Browser Compatibility

 ## Responsive Design